ecentral/fairway-canto-saas-fal/README.md

 ### Update

+1.0.7.2 - Fixed the problem of missing height and width after attaching to a content element without calling the file tree in the side menu
 1.0.7.1 - Fix wrong storageUid handling and warnings 1.0.7.0 - Implementation of a new file browser for the V12 1.0.6.73 - A check for the modified timestamp has been added.
 Only processed images modified in Canto are now deleted